Hands up who can profess to actually know anything about their car, other than how to drive it?

 This was pretty much me until I moved to the desert.
 If you are living in extreme climates such as the desert in the Middle East, or deep in the US Southwest it’s essential to understand not only how the heat can impact your vehicle, but also the first steps to take when things go wrong!

-It is important to understand exactly how the heat can affect your vehicle – and a little mechanics 101!
+It is important to understand exactly how the heat can affect your vehicle, the limits of your vehicle in high temperatures – and a little mechanics 101!

 Tires in extreme heat